Uniform and $L^q$-Ensemble Reachability of Parameter-dependent Linear Systems: Uniform ensemble reachability

 where $c_{2l}$ denote the coefficients of $p_1$ and $c_{2l+1}$ denote the coefficients of $p_2$.
-Then, the claim follows by applying Walsh's result \cite[Theorem~8,, \S~II.2.5]{walsh1965interpolation}.
-Also we note that the conclusion here cannot be drawn by applying the sufficient conditions in Theorem~\ref{thm:CC-MI-sufficient-conditions} as condition~(e) is not satisfied. \end{example}

-The second example concerns the contractibility of the parameter space $\p$ and shows that for the space of continuous functions $C(\p)$ this assumption cannot be weakened.
+Then, the claim {obviously follows by the} Weierstrass Approximation Theorem.
+We note that, since $a$ is not injective, we cannot apply Corollary~\ref{cor:scl_mi} to conclude the uniform ensemble reachability. \end{example}